prijb/L1ScoutingAnalyzer/README.md

 ## Demo Analyzer
 Simple example of an `EDAnalyzer` used to analyze L1T Scouting data collected during 2023.
-The `DemoAnalyzer` processes BX containing at least a muon and produces a ROOT file containing 3 histograms:
+The `DemoAnalyzer` processes BX containing at least a muon and produces a ROOT file containing 4 histograms:
 1. The BX occupancy of muons in the orbit
-2. Pt distribution of the muons (example of how to manipulate objects)
+2. Pt distribution of the muons
+3. Jet multiplicity for BX where at least a muon is present
-3. The BX occupancy such that at least a muon is present and there are no jets in the previous BX (example of how to use objects from a different BX)
+4. The BX occupancy such that at least a muon is present and there are no jets in the previous BX (example of how to use objects from a different BX)

 ## 2023 L1 Scouting data
-Data available in DAS, more info in [this](https://mattermost.web.cern.ch/cms-l1-scouting/channels/town-square) slide.
+Data available in DAS, more info in [this](https://indico.cern.ch/event/1381539/contributions/5806977/attachments/2799342/4883215/L1scoutingdataavailability.pdf) slide.

 ```
 file dataset=/L1ScoutUGMTCALO/Run2023C-v1/RAW run=368636
 ```